p3k4/Skewl/log.md

 I've read numerous books, but fiction, cult and that kina jazz never really got to me.
 Storries about happenings around the country and world, like documentaries - (gah, I love documentaries).
 Those storries, based on reality, those are the really exiting!

-Horror as fiction falls rather short in my book.
+Horror as fiction falls rather short in my book. - Famous last words, lol!

+-- log 16/6/22 18:30

+Making my way to grab some beer from the local shop.
+Tonight, I'm once again going to the skies!
+Quite literary actually.
+You see, YR which is the national weather-station-thingy.
+They have data shared to a python library, and I'm gonna make something with that data!